 Now that you’ve finished adding your text and your GIF is edited juuuust right, click the little down-arrow next to the “Publish” button in the upper right corner.
 Select “Settings” in the drop down menu and switch your output file to “GIF” in the settings window.

 Exit the settings window and click Publish.
 You’re moments away from downloading your GIF!
-And if you set up your own free account on Kapwing, you can go to the “My Account” page and make additional edits to your content whenever you want.
+And if you sign in and set up your own free account on Kapwing, you can find your past GIF text projects saved in your Workspace.
+Since Kapwing is a fully web-based tool, you can make additional edits to your content whenever you want.